 KAI LIEKEFETT is a partner in New York and co-chairs Sidley’s Shareholder Activism practice.
 He has 20 years of experience in corporate law in New York, London, Germany, Hong Kong and Tokyo.
 He spends 100% of his time on activism campaigns, proxy fights and hostile takeover.
-In the last 5 years, Kai has been involved in over 70 proxy contests, more than any other defense attorney in the country.
-Under Kai’s leadership, Sidley rose to the top of the activism defense league tables, including the No. 1 ranking by Bloomberg, FactSet, and Activist Insight for 2020.
+In the last 5 years, Kai has been involved in over 70 proxy contests, more than any other defense attorney in the world, and 25% of all U.S. proxy fights that went all the way.
+Under Kai’s leadership, Sidley rose to the top of the activism defense league tables, including the No. 1 ranking by Bloomberg, FactSet, Thomson Reuters (Refinitiv), and Activist Insight for 2020.

 Kai holds a Ph.D., magna cum laude, from Freiburg Law University; an Executive MBA, summa cum laude, from Münster Business School; and an LL.M., James Kent Scholar, from Columbia Law School.
 He was in the top 0.1% nationwide in his First Legal State Exam (J.D. equivalent) and in the top 1.5% nationwide in his Second Legal State Exam in Germany.